ud-cis-discord/ud-cis-discord.github.io/getting_started.md

 <hr style="margin-left: 0px; width: 40%;">

 Each class has a unique set of channels to serve that particular classes needs.
-Messages sent in these channels will increase your count unless specified otherwise in the channel topic.
+Messages sent in these channels will increase your participation credit unless specified otherwise in the channel topic.
 We recommend muting class categories for classes you are not in.
 To do this simply right click the category name (or long press if on mobile) and select **Mute Category** then **Until I turn it back on**.